bg-write/chatGPT-cheatsheet/README.md

 - At least 4GB of RAM
 - 2GHz Intel Core i5 or equivalent CPU

-> _NOTE: For the sake of simplicity and accessibility, we'll be sticking to using GPT-3.
-GPT-4 is available now but only in beta; this guide will be updated once GPT-4 and future versions are more widely available._ > _IMPORTANT: Be mindful of everything you ask and send to ChatGPT.
-Do not share private information that you would not want ChatGPT to remember and store._
+> _NOTE: For the sake of simplicity and accessibility, we'll be sticking to GPT-3.
+GPT-4 is available but only in beta; this guide will be updated once GPT-4 and future versions are more widely available._
+> _IMPORTANT: Be mindful of everything you send to ChatGPT.
+Do not share private information that you would not want ChatGPT to remember and store.
+Assume that everything you write to ChatGPT will eventually be hacked and printed somewhere else on the Internet._

 ### Installing dependencies

-Both chatbot example files found in this guide are written in Python, so you'll need to download the latest versions of the following:
+Both chatbot example files in this guide are written in Python, so you'll need to download the latest versions of the following:

 - [Python](https://platform.openai.com/docs/quickstart/build-your-application)
 - [OpenAI](https://platform.openai.com/docs/api-reference/introduction) (and make sure to [create your secret API key](https://platform.openai.com/account/api-keys))
-- [Gradio](https://gradio.app/quickstart/) (the UI library I'm using to locally deploy our chatbot)
+- [Gradio](https://gradio.app/quickstart/) (the UI library I'm using to locally deploy our chatbot; you can use any UI library, though Gradio is quite easy to use.)
 - [python-dotenv](https://pypi.org/project/python-dotenv/) (to keep my OpenAI API key hidden!)

 As of this writing, I'm using the API model version "gpt-3.5-turbo," though this may be updated in a future release.

-> _Though this repo focuses on Python, you can use OpenAI's API in other languages.
-For example, [Fireship](https://www.youtube.com/watch?v=iO1mwxPNP5A) has a great video on using ChatGPT to build a "Hello, World" React app, and [Web Dev Simplified](https://www.youtube.com/watch?v=4qNwoAAfnk4) made a great video going over the basics of creating a chatbot with vanilla JavaScript._
+> _Though this guide focuses on Python, you can use OpenAI's API in other languages.
+For example, [Fireship](https://www.youtube.com/watch?v=iO1mwxPNP5A) has a great video on using ChatGPT to build a "Hello, World" React app, and [Web Dev Simplified](https://www.youtube.com/watch?v=4qNwoAAfnk4) made a great video reviewing the basics of creating a chatbot with vanilla JavaScript._

 ### Running the code

-In either .py file, in the terminal, run the python command and the name of the file to start the app:
+In either .py file, in your terminal, run the python command and the name of the file to start the app:

 `python chat_cli.py`